yatesmac/student_evaluation/README.md

 ## Project Setup

+Note: This project was developed using Ubuntu.
+As such the code snippets below work in Linux-based environments.
+The Microsoft Windows implementation may differ.

 ### To reproduce the project (without Docker)

 1) Clone this repo in your local machine with the command: